 - Central Perk Cafe

 - What I used to take these photos:

 I stayed at the Furama City Centre and Furama Riverfront.
-You can read the full review here.
+You can read the Furama Hotel review here.

-On Day 3, I used Grab and walk around on foot to explore more before heading to the Airport.
+On Day 3, I used Grab and walk around on foot to explore more before heading back to the hotel.

-Below is the detailed travel guide to all of the places I went on my 3 days to Singapore.
+Below is the detailed travel guide to all of the places I went on my Singapore itinerary for 3 nights 4 days.

 After this, I went back to my hotel to cool off, and shower as I wanted to come back into town for the magical light show.

 Sky Walk and Light Show at the Gardens by the Bay